N. Korea's Kim knows denuclearisation must be 'quick': Pompeo - Journal du Cameroun

 Trump said after his meeting with Kim — the first between sitting US and North Korean leaders — that Washington would halt its joint military exercises with South Korea, an announcement that caught Seoul — and apparently the Pentagon — by surprise.

-The US and South Korea conduct massive annual military exercises to maintain readiness for operations on the peninsula, a source of irritation for Pyongyang, which considers them preparations for an invasion.
+The US and South Korea conduct several large drills every year to maintain readiness for operations on the peninsula, a source of irritation for Pyongyang, which considers them preparations for an invasion.

 – ‘Frank’ discussions –

-South Korean Foreign Minister Kang Kyung-wha appeared to sidestep the issue at the joint press conference, saying the matter would be left to military authorities to discuss, and that the US-South Korea alliance remains “as robust as ever”.
+Kang Kyung-wha, the South Korean foreign minister appeared to sidestep the issue at the joint press conference, saying the matter would be left to military authorities to discuss, and that the US-South Korea alliance remained “as robust as ever”.

-“I’m absolutely assured of our shared goal, our shared approach and how we will proceed to reach complete denuclearisation,” she said.
+Earlier, South Korean President Moon Jae-in acknowledged that “there may be very conflicting views” about the summit, but it had still helped mitigate fears of a nuclear war.

 While it is not directly involved, Japan also considers the drills vital.

-“The US will advance the discussion on provision of security guarantees while carefully monitoring whether North Korea takes concrete steps to fullfil its commitment to denuclearisation,” Kono added.
+“The US will advance the discussion on provision of security guarantees while carefully monitoring whether North Korea takes concrete steps to fulfil its commitment to denuclearisation,” Kono added.

 “No security guarantees have been given yet.”